Rss Feed

-Four kilometers off Barangay Pundaquit, Zambales in the main island of Luzon, Philippines is the Capones Island or “Isla de Gran Capon” during the Spanish era.
-It is a two kilometer long bone-shaped island surrounded by white sand and rocky shores.
+Four kilometers off Barangay Pundaquit of Zambales in the main island of Luzon is the Capones Island or “Isla de Gran Capon” during the Spanish era.
+It is a two-kilometer long bone-shaped island surrounded with white sand and rocky shores.

 This island boasts of white sand beaches conducive for overnight camping, day picnic and swimming; turquoise water and rich marine life that is great for diving and snorkeling.